datastreamapp/api-docs/docs/README.md

 When you're ready to pull data from the production system you can use: `https://api.datastream.org/v1/odata/v4`.
 For browser requests all you need to do is let us know your domain name and we can add it to the CORS whitelist, only GET requests are supported.
 All other application should store the API Key in the header `x-api-key`.

+> [!Note]
-Remember that your API key is for your use only.
+> Remember that your API key is for your use only.
 Please do not share your API key.
-If it does become public, please let us know, we can give you a new one.
+> If it does become public, please let us know, we can give you a new one.

 - **GET /Metadata**
   - Retrieves the dataset-level metadata for the datasets that meet your query criteria.